-- Furniture and equipment

-Expenditure on the purchase and replacement of furniture and equipment costing in excess of £500 is capitalised and depreciated over five years.

-- Catering equipment

-Expenditure on the purchase and replacement of catering equipment is capitalised and depreciated over ten years.

-IT equipment and software

-Expenditure on the purchase and replacement of IT equipment and software costing in excess of £500 is capitalised and depreciated over three years.
+- Furniture and equipment - Expenditure on the purchase and replacement of furniture and equipment costing in excess of £500 is capitalised and depreciated over five years.
+Where it is associated with maintenance of the premises. a longer period may be used but never more than the remaining lease term. - Catering equipment - Expenditure on the purchase and replacement of catering equipment is capitalised and depreciated over ten years. - IT equipment and software - Expenditure on the purchase and replacement of IT equipment and software costing in excess of £500 is capitalised and depreciated over four years.
+Until 31 August 2021 a period of three years was used.